Recently Published Issues

 Submissions for this journal are accepted from the very basic palliative medicines research activities to the recent advancements.

-The audience of PMHCOJ includes surgeons, physicians, pharmacists, registered nurses, healthcare professionals, clinicians, physiotherapists, housekeepers, occupational therapists, complementary therapists, volunteers, investigators, practitioners, social workers, nursing assistants, educators, hospice chaplains, students and general community.
+The audience of PMHCOJ includes surgeons, physicians, pharmacists, registered nurses, healthcare professionals, clinicians, physiotherapists, housekeepers, occupational therapists, complementary therapists, volunteers, investigators, practitioners, social workers, nursing assistants, educators, hospice chaplains, students, and the general community.

 The journal welcomes all types of articles such as original research, review, case-report, mini-review, editorial, short-communication, book-review, opinion, commentary, letter to the editor, conference proceedings, technical report, errata, illustrations, etc.